README 1ST: XBMC FAQ. NOTE: please don't post JB questions at xbmc.org, use firecore, awkwardtv.org, or modmyi.com.

 Q: What are the most common JB DOs and DON'Ts?

 A: DO use the latest Seas0npass and iTunes.
 DON'T plugin power when jailbreaking (only USB).
 DO use the latest version of XBMC available.
 DO disable updates.
-DO backup your SHSH blobs with TU.
+DO backup your SHSH blobs.
 DON'T leave Apple entries in the /etc/hosts file (created by TU setting Hosts to Cydia on Exit).
 DO remove Firecore Media Player.
 DO verify ownership of /private/var/mobile/Library/Preferences/XBMC (should be mobile:mobile).
 DO restore the original firmware after a few failed JB attempts.
 DO try holding Menu/Play for up to 15s to get into DFU mode (7s is often not long enough).
 DO read the FAQs.

 Q: What should I use to JB?